DWI FAQs

 • For a first DWI conviction with a BAC of at least 0.10 percent but less than 0.15 percent: A fine of $300 to $500, alcohol education classes for 12 to 48 hours, a jail sentence of up to 30 days, and the installation of an ignition interlock device

-• For a first DWI conviction with a BAC of 0.15 percent or more: A fine of $300 to $500, alcohol classes for 12 to 48 hours, a jail sentence of up to 30 days, a license suspension of four to six months, and the subsequent installation of an ignition interlock device
+• For a first DWI conviction with a BAC of 0.15 percent or more: A fine of $300 to $500, alcohol classes for 12 to 48 hours, a jail sentence of up to 30 days, a license suspension of three months, and the subsequent installation of an ignition interlock device

 • For a first DWI conviction based on drugs: A fine of $300 to $500, drug education classes for 12 to 48 hours, a jail sentence of up to 30 days, and a license suspension of seven months to one year